Rosuav/zawinski/README.md

 TODO: Threading.
 Should messages be treated as conversations (Gmail style), or as stand-alone entities (classic style), or as some kind of tree (Mailman style)?
+A tree could cost a lot in performance (have to load all messages), and might complicate the sorting.